rhlobo/hackerhank_challenges/README.md

 Just run them...

-Some of the challenge's immplementations import the `tester` module, configuring how tests whould run.
-It might:
+Some of the challenge's immplementations import the `tester` module, enabling more options on how tests can be execute:

-- Configure a test case using files contained within the project files.
+- __stdio__: Runs the challenge normally.
+Input and output should be provided thorugh `stdin` and `stdout`, as specified by HackerHank.
+The values should be in the same format as in the problem description.
-- Provide a command line argument parser so that files can be specified.
+- __files__: Configure a test case supplying both an input file and an output file.
-- The challenge script will be executed, waiting for your input (as specified in the problem desciption).
+- __included__: Runs the challenge's pre-configured test cases (should be configured at the challenges source code, just after importing `tester`)